Channel

 andGetMetaValue

-AimRT defines some special Keys in the channel_context_base.h file.
-When using these special Keys, certain rules should be followed.
-These special Keys include:
+AimRT defines some special keys in the file channel_context_base.h.
+When using these special keys in business code, certain rules must be followed.
+These special keys include:

-AIMRT_CHANNEL_CONTEXT_KEY_SERIALIZATION_TYPE: Used to set the message serialization type, which must be a type supported by the registered type support;
+AIMRT_CHANNEL_CONTEXT_KEY_SERIALIZATION_TYPE: Used to set the serialization type of the message; it must be a type supported in the registered type support;

-AIMRT_CHANNEL_CONTEXT_KEY_BACKEND: Used to pass the actual backend name to the Subscribe side;
+AIMRT_CHANNEL_CONTEXT_KEY_BACKEND: Used to pass the actual backend name handling the request to the Subscribe side;

-AIMRT_CHANNEL_CONTEXT_KEY_TO_ADDR: Used to pass the actual server address to the Publish side, formatted as:
+AIMRT_CHANNEL_CONTEXT_KEY_TO_ADDR: Used to pass the actual server address handling the request to the Publish side, in the format:

 backend://ip:port;backend://ip:port;...